jedisct1/draft-denis-xet/draft-denis-xet.md

 All multi-byte integers in binary formats (xorb headers, shard structures) use little-endian byte order unless otherwise specified.

-Hash values are 32-byte (256-bit) values.
+Hash values are 32 bytes (256 bits).
 When serialized, they are stored as raw bytes.
 When displayed as strings, they use a specific byte-swapped hexadecimal format (see {{hash-string-format}}).